Smoldering Marsh card art

 How often is Smoldering Marsh drawn in a Commander game?

-What turn does Smoldering Marsh typically enter the battlefield?
+What turn does Smoldering Marsh usually hit the battlefield?

 Is Smoldering Marsh legal in Commander?